MichaelTMiyoshi/AppliedMathWithMiyoshi/EssentialStandards-AppliedMath.md

 # Essential Standards

 A workshop leader explained to the audience that an essential standard is something that you would be horrified to know that a student who took your class did not know.
 It might be a big concept or not.
 But it is essential that every student knows.
-I kept this in mind when I came up with the following essential standards.
+I kept this in mind when I came up with the following essential standards for my Applied Math classes.

 Students shall:
 1. Model the world mathematically